'A very eratic, very weak, low-intensity team' - Messi blasts Barca performance as La Liga slips away | Goal.com

-'A very eratic, very weak, low-intensity team' - Messi blasts Barca performance as La Liga slips away
+'A very erratic, very weak, low-intensity team' - Messi blasts Barca performance as La Liga slips away

 Lionel Messi has blasted Barcelona's performance in 2019-20, insisting "if we continue like this, we'll lose to Napoli" in the Champions League.